 - Filter Lifespan: 250 litres

 - Dimensions (cm): 26 x 14 x 14

 The Grayl Geopress can purify water from any source, removing bacteria, viruses, heavy metals, plastics and protozoa.
 The carbon filter even removes bad tastes and odours!

 As with all good tales, Grayl purifiers started life as a scribble on a napkin.
 Four years of hard work later, the Grayl Ultralight Water Purifier was released to critical acclaim.
-Not only did this bottle raise close to quarter of a million dollars in funding on kickstarter but it continues to sell well to this day.
+Not only did this bottle raise close to a quarter of a million dollars on Kickstarter but it continues to sell well to this day.

-Now it is time for the next generation of Grayl purifiers.
+Now it’s time for the next generation of Grayl purifiers.